StateFarm-STEM/pyinthesky/lesson4/README.md

 ## Working with GPS sensor data using the Arduino language

 #### Pre-requisites:
-- it is reccomended that you have successfully completed the [blinky lights lesson](https://github.com/StateFarm-STEM/pyinthesky/tree/main/lesson2#welcome-to-lesson-2)
+- It is reccomended that you have successfully completed the [blinky lights lesson](https://github.com/StateFarm-STEM/pyinthesky/tree/main/lesson2#welcome-to-lesson-2)

 #### Objectives:
 - Wire up the GPS to the Arduino